DrUzair/BDT/spark/spark_lab2.md

 15. Using vi, prepare scripts
     - **sql_script.py**
     - ![sql_script.py](sql_script_py.png)
+    - Note how pyspark_csv.py script is imported on line 5 and incorporated into SparkContext in line 12.
+    - Note how pyspark_csv.py creates a dataframe directly from a csv file with header.
+(Line 14, 15)
     - **sql_script.py**
     - ![sql_script.sh](sql_script_sh.png)
     - Inspect sql_script.sh script and see how sql_script.py script is submitted.